LouisLanganay/Workshop-FrontEnd-Epytodo/Partie1/INSTALL AND SETUP.md

 ## Conclusion

 You've successfully installed Node.js, set up a React project with TypeScript, and added Tailwind CSS for styling.
 You're now ready to start building your EpyTodo frontend application!

+[^1]: [Tailwind CSS Documentation](https://tailwindcss.com/docs) - Tailwind CSS is a utility-first CSS framework that provides low-level utility classes to build designs directly in your markup.
+It is a great tool to rapidly build custom designs without leaving your HTML.